pasimoes/db23ai-intro-workshop/docs/content/_index.md

 ## About Oracle Database 23ai

 Oracle Database 23ai is the current long term support release version of the database.
 This means that it is the suggested version for all enterprise workloads by Oracle Corporation.
 Oracle Database 23ai is the newest release, combining all the features developed over the past 40 years, similar to the previous long-term support release, version 19c, and the innovation release, version 21c.

-If you're interested in the new features from 21c, bookmark this lab for later.
+Oracle Database 23ai now includes semantic search capabilities using AI vectors.
+The collection of features, called [Oracle AI Vector Search](https://docs.oracle.com/en/database/oracle/oracle-database/23/vecse/overview-ai-vector-search.html), includes a new vector data type, vector indexes, and vector search SQL operators that enable the Oracle Database to store the semantic content of documents, images, and other unstructured data as vectors, and use these to build [Generative AI](https://www.oracle.com/ie/artificial-intelligence/generative-ai/what-is-generative-ai/) applications with fast similarity queries.

+These new capabilities also support Retrieval Augmented Generation (RAG), a breakthrough generative AI technique that combines Large Language Models (LLMs) and business data to deliver more informed answers to natural language questions.

-The Oracle Database is what is called a 'converged' database.
+Also, the Oracle Database is what is called a 'converged' database.
 This means the database supports multiple different data types like Relational, JSON, XML, Graph, Vector, and more.
 Converged also means it has the ability to run all sorts of workloads, from Transactional to IoT to Analytical to Machine Learning and more.
 It also can also handle a number of different development paradigm, including Microservices, Events, REST, SaaS, and CI/CD, (to name a few).
 All of this functionality can be used right 'out of the box'.
 All while still benefiting from Oracles leading performance, security, scalability and availability.

-Oracle Database was built on 3 key themes.
+Oracle Database was built on 3 key themes:

 - AI for Data
 - Dev for Data